-The Martinborough Bookshop opened in May 2019 in the centre of the wine village of Martinborough, Wairarapa, which lies approximately 85 kilometres north-east of Wellington, capital city of New Zealand.
+The Martinborough Bookshop, which opened in May 2019, is the first dedicated bookshop in the Martinborough village.
+The shop is in the centre of the wine village of Martinborough, Wairarapa, which lies approximately 85 kilometres north-east of Wellington, capital city of New Zealand.

 Owned by me, Deborah Coddington, I've worked the greater part of my life in journalism, writing, and publishing.
 The store's housed in a hundred-year-old industrial building originally built as a garage and petrol station - Campbell's Garage.
 Today the space accommodates Martinborough Wine Merchants, The Village Cafe, and my bookshop.

 Brenda Channer, who used to work in Wellington's dearly missed London Bookshops (before they were sold), then became a police officer, walked in my door one day and asked if she could help.
 By that she meant unpacking boxes.
 When I discovered what a voracious reader Brenda is, I nabbed her and now couldn't do without her wisdom, humour, advice, and debriefings over a posh gin on Friday evening at Cool Change in the Martinborough Square.
 (But Brenda could do without people poking their noses around the door, peering at her, and exclaiming, "You're not Deborah.")